 Montreal is home to at least 50 sites of historical importance, 40 museums, and many more sites showcasing natural beauty.
 It can get overwhelming to decide what to include on your Montreal itinerary.
 Here are our top picks that you shouldn't miss:

-- Explore the Historical Glory at Old Montreal: Established in 1642 by French colonizers, Old Montreal is the area located right next to the Saint Lawrence River.
+Established in 1642 by French colonizers, Old Montreal is the area located right next to the Saint Lawrence River.
 This is where you can walk around the cobblestone paths, discover amazing buildings, and enjoy mouthwatering dishes at the many local restaurants.

-- See Stellar Sights of the City from Mount Royal: Mount Royal is located in the middle of the city but offers a perfect escape from the city buzz.
+Mount Royal is located in the middle of the city but offers a perfect escape from the city buzz.
 Adventure-lovers can go for ice skating or cross-country skiing.
 You can also take a stroll along the paved path, if you just want to spend some leisure time.

-- Have Mouthwatering Delicacies: While you don't need a reminder to get a bottle or two of maple syrup as souvenirs, don't forget to try some of the local delicacies while you are in Montreal.
+While you don't need a reminder to get a bottle or two of maple syrup as souvenirs, don't forget to try some of the local delicacies while you are in Montreal.
 Poutine (chips with cheese and gravy), a Fairmount bagel (hand-formed and baked in a wood-fired oven), and the creamy salt-beef sandwich are must-tries.

-- Explore the Unseen Underground City: Below the city of Montreal is an underground city spanning 20 miles (about 32 kilometers).
+Below the city of Montreal is an underground city spanning 20 miles (about 32 kilometers).
 This underground city is home to shops, cinemas, restaurants, and even a university.
 Air-conditioned in summers and heated in winters, it is the perfect place to experience something new.

-- Hop Across the Many Museums: Montreal has many museums that cater to different interests.
+Montreal has many museums that cater to different interests.
 If you are traveling with family and kids, visit the Redpath Museum and enjoy your time learning about dinosaurs and Egyptian mummies.
 Art enthusiasts can visit the Museum of Fine Arts, and the Pointe-à-Calière is perfect for history and archeology lovers.

 Travel Risks for International Travelers in Montreal